qyang-newrelic/kubernetes-logging/README.md

 * For OpenShift, add role: `oc adm policy add-scc-to-user privileged system:serviceaccount:default:newrelic-logging`
 * Configure the plugin.
 In `new-relic-fluent-plugin.yml`:
   * Specify your New Relic license key in the value for `LICENSE_KEY`
-  * If you are in the EU:
-    * Override the `ENDPOINT` environment variable to `https://log-api.eu.newrelic.com/log/v1`
-    * Make sure that the license key you are using is an EU key
 * From this directory, run `kubectl apply -f .` on your cluster
 * Check the Logging product for your logs